MehrdadSamadishadlou/R_for_Biologists/index.md

 </p>

 <p style='text-align: justify;'>
-I will be happy to share more details on the course if you need it.
-Please feel free to contact me at <b>mehrdad.samadi90@gmail.com</b>.
+If you would like any additional details about the course or want to connect, I'm happy to provide more information and answer questions - feel free to reach out to me directly at <b>mehrdad.samadi90@gmail.com</b> or visit my <a href="https://www.linkedin.com/in/mehrdad-samadishadlou-90723580/" target="_blank"><button>LinkedIn profile</button></a> to learn more about my background.
 </p>

 <p style='text-align: justify;'>
 This course, conducted in collaboration with the Research Development & Coordination Center (RDCC) and Student Research Committee (SRC) of Tabriz University of Medical Sciences, is open for registration.
-Please follow the link to the RDCC workshops website for more information and to sign up:  <a href="https://rdcc.tbzmed.ac.ir/" target="_blank"><button>RDCC</button></a>.
+Please follow the link to the RDCC workshops website for more information and to sign up:  .
 </p>